 Tollgate Rock, William Henry Jackson, approx. 1900.

-A short distance west of Rock Srings early travellers came to the Green River Palisades and Toll Gate Rock, other than
+A short distance west of Rock Springs early travelers came to the Green River Palisades and Toll Gate Rock, other than

-Yellowstone and the Grand Tetons, possibly the most widely photographed and painted site in
+Yellowstone and the Grand Tetons, possibly was the most widely photographed and painted site in

 Wyoming.
 It was the subject of multiple paintings by Thomas Moran, photographed by William Henry Jackson, and the subject

 of many postcards.
 The result is that as depicted below one may easily see in one location the development of

 roads in southern Wyoming from Indian and trapper trail to Interstate Highway and the transition from horse

 Green River Palisades, Thomas Moran, 1872, looking north.

 In the next view, one may clearly see a dirt trail along the foot of the palisades.
 After its designation in 1913,